LegalComponents/ComposableGovernance/README.md

 * June 29th, 2020 at 11AM - 4PM ET
 * MIT Media Lab, 20 Ames Street, Cambridge, MA 02139

 For reference, see also the ongoing work of the [MIT Computational Law Report on the idea of Composable Governance](https://law.mit.edu/composablegovernance).
+Also, see the session on [Composable Governance at the Stanford Law "DAOs and Systems for Resilient Societies" event](https://conferences.law.stanford.edu/futurelaw2022/related-events) held on April 8th, 2022 in conjunction with the CodeX FutureLaw anual conference.